-Is that what comes to your mind?
-Well, guess what.
-Today my advice is to create a side hustle.
-An entrepreneur the way we label them today is typically someone who we envision takes a huge leap and jumps into the cold water, risking all or nothing.
+You see an entrepreneur, the way we label them today, is typically someone who we envision taking a huge leap and is willing to jump into the cold water, risking all or nothing.
 It’s someone who eats ramen noodles all day, sleeps on their parent’s couch and perhaps even gives up a 9-5 in order to be fully committed to their vision of starting their business.
 There is no plan B. It’s all or nothing.

-In a book, I recently began reading by organizational psychologist Adam Grant called “Originals: How Non-Conformists Move the World, he argues that entrepreneurs that are successful are usually not the high-risk takers we make them out to be.
-They are usually more conservative than we think, and usually, they move on two grounds.
+In a book, I read a while back by organizational psychologist Adam Grant called “Originals: How Non-Conformists Move the World“, he argues that entrepreneurs that are successful are usually not the high-risk takers we make them out to be.
+They are typically more conservative than we think, and usually, they move on two grounds.

 She is known for her Spanx business.
 Don’t know what it is?
 Look it up!
 She was the youngest self-made billionaire in America with her brand.
 However, prior to that, she sold fax machines on a door-to-door basis for years while being rejected by every manufacturing company with her idea of a footless pantyhose.